 Workforce Innovations offers courses at various locations throughout Jackson and Swain counties and the Qualla Boundary.
 Continuing Education welcomes requests for courses and suggestions for providing improved services to the three-county area.

-Extension courses offered through Continuing Education are designed to prepare students for entry into an occupation, to upgrade the occupational competency of already employed individuals or to work toward self-improvement.
+Occupational courses offered through Continuing Education are designed to prepare students for entry into an occupation, to upgrade the occupational competency of current employees or to work toward self-improvement.

 Admission is open to individuals who are at least 18 years old and who are not enrolled in public school.
 Sixteen to 18-year-olds may enroll in some courses, when space is available and pending proper permission.
 Students under 18 years of age may enroll in summer classes designed specifically for the younger student.
 Only individuals officially enrolled may attend class.